15 GitLab alternatives for DevOps teams compared (2026)

 Expert Verified

-Let me guess: you’re looking at your latest GitLab bill and wondering when, exactly, it got so high.
+Let me guess: you're looking at your latest GitLab bill and wondering when, exactly, it got so high.
 You’re not alone.
-The recent price increases and an ever-growing list of features have a lot of teams asking if it’s still the right tool for the job, especially if you’re not a massive enterprise.
+With GitLab Premium now at $29 per user/month (billed annually) and an ever-growing list of features, a lot of teams are asking if it’s still the right tool for the job, especially if you’re not a massive enterprise.

 The recent price increases and an ever-growing list of features have a lot of teams asking if it’s still the right tool for the job, especially if you’re not a massive enterprise.